hyperknow/liferay-dxp-docker-compose/README.md

 Install your plugins and enjoy. ;)

 p.s:
-if use docker toolbox on virtualbox please verify that you have 4gb ram o more associated with default image
+if use docker toolbox on virtualbox please verify that you have 4gb ram o more and 2 cpu o more associated with default image